The Unthanks with Brighouse and Rastrick Brass Band

 The Unthanks with Brighouse and Rastrick Brass Band, the sixth album by English folk group the Unthanks, was released on 30 July 2012.
 Its extended title is: Diversions, Vol. 2: The Unthanks with Brighouse and Rastrick Brass Band.
-Recorded at Salford's The Lowry, at Leeds Town Hall, at Derby Assembly Rooms and St George's Bristol, it was the Unthanks' second live album.
+Recorded at Salford's The Lowry, at Leeds Town Hall, at the Derby Assembly Rooms and St George's Bristol, it was the Unthanks' second live album.
 It was acclaimed by the critics, receiving a five-starred review in the Daily Express and a four-starred review in The Guardian.

 History

 In a project commissioned by the Durham International Festival of Brass and supported by Arts Council England, and starting with concerts at Durham Cathedral and at London's Barbican Hall, the Unthanks began a UK tour in July 2011 with the Brighouse and Rastrick Brass Band, performing new brass arrangements of songs from all four Unthanks albums, as well as new material.
 The recording is of performances on that tour.